jay3332/DankRipoffRemastered/guide/craft.md

 Please be aware that crafting items not only requires a certain amount of items, but also \
 *coins*, listed as its *Crafting Price*.

+- For more information on how to obtain items, see *Items*.
+- For more information on how to earn coins in general, see *Earning Coins*.